White Company: Overview

-The White Company (Compagnia Bianca del Falco) was a 14th-century English mercenary Free company (Compagnia di ventura), led from its arrival in Italy in 1361 to 1363 by the German Albert Sterz and later by the Englishman John Hawkwood.
-Although the White Company is the name by which it is popularly known, it was initially called the Great Company of English and Germans and would later often be referred to as the English Company (Italian: Compagnia degli Inglesi, Latin: Societas Angliciis).
+The White Company (Compagnia Bianca del Falco) was a European free company (Compagnia di ventura) active during the 14th century.
+Free companies were highly organized mercenary groups that operated as armies for hire in medieval Europe from the 12th to 14th centuries, unaffiliated with any government.
+The White Company was led from its arrival in Italy in 1361 to 1363 by the German mercenary Albert Sterz and later by the Englishman John Hawkwood.
+Although the White Company is the name by which it is popularly known, it was initially called the Great Company of English and Germans and would later often be referred to as the English Company (Compagnia degli Inglesi, Societas Angliciis).
+Contrary to the popular media counterpart from Sir Arthur Conan Doyle, historian William Caferro describes the White Company as a violent band of thieves, ravagers, and rapists while also making a point to show that the White Company still acted as a completely structured entity, with an administrative staff of chancellors, notaries, and treasurers.